kelvinzer0/ESP8266-Light-Switch/README.md

 ## Circuit Diagram

-Make sure to connect the switches (saklar) to the appropriate GPIO pins on the ESP8266 module.
+Make sure to connect the switches to the appropriate GPIO pins on the ESP8266 module.
 The code assumes that the switches are connected to GPIO pins D0 to D7.

 ## Usage